European Waterways fleet

 Review of European Waterways

 European Waterways is an international barge cruise company based in Berkshire, England.
 It operates a fleet of barge ships along the canals and rivers of Europe - mainly in France.
 European Waterways buys old trading barges, then refits and transforms them into "luxury boutique" hotel barges.
+In 2013, the company completed its fleetwide ship refurbishment program for deck and cabin renovations, new furniture, expanded WiFi.

 The company was established in 1977 by Derek Banks with the purchase of an existing French inland waterways cruise company that had been created just three years earlier.
 The first hotel barge of European Waterways was Anjodi, renovated at a cost of over GBP 100,000.
 In 1994, the "barge cruise" line built the 12-guest La Belle Epoque followed the next year by her sister ship, 12-guest L'Impressionniste.
 After these acquisitions, the company expanded steadily.
 As a result of cooperation with a few companies in travel industry and additional purchases, European Waterways now operates a fleet of premium hotel barges along the inland waterways of nine European countries.